abhishu17/practical_test/README.md

 http://rocketo-weather-apic.us-e2.cloudhub.io/weather (For all cities)

-#Configuration required:
+# Configuration required:
 Following parameters have been configured in application.

 1. City List:
-   To add a futher city in the list, name can be added in this configuration. city_list=Melbourne,Darwin,Hobart,Perth
+   To add a further city in the list, name can be added in this configuration. city_list=Melbourne,Darwin,Hobart,Perth

 2. City list Location code: